Summer Reading

 -Where the Red Fern Grows by: Wilson Rawls

--James and the Giant Peach by: Ronald Dahl
+-James and the Giant Peach by: Roald Dahl

 -A Wrinkle in Time by: Madeleine L'Engle